 John Maurice Hartman, popularly known as Johnny Hartman, was an American jazz singer who specialized in ballads.
 He sang and recorded with Earl Hines' and Dizzy Gillespie's big bands and with Erroll Garner.
 Hartman is best remembered for his collaboration in 1963 with saxophonist John Coltrane, John Coltrane and Johnny Hartman, a landmark album for him and Coltrane.

 Introduce Hartman to your music students using this MTR resource.

 Bill Withers was an American singer-songwriter and musician.
 Withers had a relatively short career of fifteen years.
 However, he still won three Grammy Awards and was nominated for six more.

 Furthermore, Withers is the first songwriter to win three times for Grammy's Best R&B song.
 He was inducted into the Songwriters Hall of Fame in 2005 and the Rock and Roll Hall of Fame in 2015.

 The following MTR resource focuses on Withers' life and music:

 Listen to two versions of one of Bill's top songs, 'Aint No Sunshine'.
-The first is the original sung by him and the second a cover by Eva Cassidy.
+The first is the original sung by him, and the second is a cover by Eva Cassidy.